megumiteam/nginx-mobile-theme/readme.txt

-=== Really Simple UA Switcher ===
+=== Nginx Mobile Themes ===
-Contributors: megumithemes
+Contributors: miyauchi,megumithemes
-Tags: User Agent
-Requires at least: 3.7.1
+Tags: nginx, mobile, theme, smartphone, tablet, iphone, ipad, android Requires at least: 3.7.1
 Tested up to: 3.7.1
 Stable tag: 1.0

-This plugin switches themes according to the User Agent.
+This plugin switches themes according to the User Agent on the Nginx reverse proxy.

 == Description ==

-This plugin switches themes according to the User Agent.
+This plugin switches themes according to the User Agent on the Nginx reverse proxy.

 = How use =
 1. Using the rsus_regular_expression filter, specifies conditions with regular expressions.
 Default regular expression as below: